 We Remember: NASW Pens at Rest (2024)

 "We Remember / Pens at Rest" is a department originating in NASW's ScienceWriters magazine, remembering NASW members and other notable names special to the NASW community.
 The following include those who passed in 2024, or whose passing was made known to us this calendar year.
-List is by last name alphabetical order.
+List is by first name alphabetical order.

 Photo of Joan Hollobon smiling and looking up from magazines and mail.
 Photo courtesy of S W C C